 The Master’s Program in Gifted Education (Plan I) provides advanced training for certified teachers to work with gifted and talented students and with other teachers on a consultant or collaborative basis.
 The courses for this program are offered through an on-line format, though some courses may be taken on campus.
 Emphasis is placed on developing specific skills in identification of gifted students; focusing on the characteristics and needs of special populations; assessing students’ cognitive and affective strengths; modifying educational programs to develop gifted students’ potential; and consulting with gifted students, their families, and teachers.
 This Program qualifies students for the State of Florida Endorsement in Gifted Education.

-After admission to a program, the candidate and the department advisor together chart a program of study incorporating core requirements.
+After admission to a program, the candidate and the department advisor together chart a program of study incorporating program requirements.
 Courses stress field based experiences.
 Students provide their own transportation to practicum sites in K-12 education settings.
 The practicum experience requires candidates to access assessment information about K-12 students in their school setting, including performance on individualized intelligence tests, achievement tests, and educational programs (EPs).
 Practicum coursework also requires candidates to conduct extended projects focused on the development and educational progress of K-12 gifted students.
 Employment in a K-12 classroom as a licensed educator is required to successfully complete program coursework.
+The Program also incorporates coursework in Instructional Technology, and Teacher Leadership.
+Electives lead to the completion of a graduate certificate in Teacher Leadership, Instructional Technology, or Autism Spectrum Disorders.

 Accreditation

-Accredited by the Commission on Colleges and Schools of the Southern Association of Colleges and Schools, Natioanl Council for Accreditation of Teacher Education, and the Florida Department of Education
+Accredited by the Commission on Colleges and Schools of the Southern Association of Colleges and Schools, National Council for Accreditation of Teacher Education, and the Florida Department of Education

 Plan III: Inactive